An operator algebraic approach to symmetry defects and fractionalization

-The goal then is to find an automorphism $\alpha$ localised in the strip $S$ that can correct the action of this restricted symmetry action on all the Hamiltonian terms.
-We then seek to split $\alpha$ into two disjoint halves composed with some inner automorphism implemented by a local unitary where they meet.
-We expect that this step is the main hurdle to overcome in analyzing more complicated models.
-Assuming that this can be done, we then cut $\alpha$ into $\Xi \circ (\alpha^U \otimes \alpha^D)$ where $\Xi$ is an inner automorphism implemented by a local unitary and $\alpha^U, \alpha^D$ are disjointly supported automorphisms both supported on $S$ and erase the restricted symmetry action on the terms in the Hamiltonian along their support (see Figure \ref{fig:partial erasure}).
+Now our goal is (A) to find an automorphism $\alpha^L$ localized in the strip $S_L$ that can `correct' the action of this restricted symmetry action on all the Hamiltonian terms, and then (B) to split $\alpha^L$ into two disjoint halves composed with some inner automorphism implemented by a local unitary where they meet.
+We expect that this step of the algorithm breaks down for more complicated models than the ones we consider, in particular models exhibiting anyon permutation \cite{2411.01210}.
+Assuming that this can be done, we then cut $\alpha^L$ into $\Xi \circ (\alpha^{U_L} \otimes \alpha^{D_L})$ where $\Xi$ is an inner automorphism implemented by a local unitary and $\alpha^{U_L}, \alpha^{D_L}$ are disjointly supported automorphisms both supported on $S_L$ and `erase' the restricted symmetry action on the terms in the Hamiltonian along their support, in the sense that $\alpha^{D_L} \circ \beta_g^{r(L)}$ leaves the terms in the Hamiltonian supported outside $U_L$ invariant (see Figure \ref{fig:partial_erasure}).